 - Wakayama‐Okinawa USS Sanctuary, Okinawa-Manila USS Bingham, Manila-Morotai-Darwin PBY Catalina aircraft A24-377, Darwin-Perth, B24 Liberator aircraft A72-379.

 Above: Stewie on left.

-We believe Stewie to be J. Smith who played in the very successful 2/4th Aussie Rules Football team while at Northam. (hopefully this can be confirmed??Cabn you help us email: email@example.com)
+We believe Stewie to be J. Smith who played in the very successful 2/4th Aussie Rules Football team while at Northam. (hopefully this can be confirmed??Can you help us email: firstname.lastname@example.org)

 Above: Alec Smith travelled to Perth to farewell his son Harold – Stewie should have remained on the ship ‘Aquitania’ but like hundreds of 2/4th soldiers, disobeyed orders.
 Stewie sailed onto Singapore so was not left behind.
 Please read further.

-Below: Harold andf Stewie have beem reported missing in Singapore when their brother Thomas John died aged 30 years.
+Below: Harold andf Stewie have been reported missing in Singapore following the battle and surrender on 15 Feb 1942, when their brother Thomas John died aged 30 years.

 Please read further about ‘D’ Force Thailand, S Battalion